HL7/fhir-sdoh-clinicalcare/input/pagecontent/index_alt.md

 {:.grid}

 ### How to Read this IG
+***This table is a work in progress.
+It will be updated once the IG narrative rewrite is complete.
+For now it is illustrative***

+This IG contains a wealth of material targetting different audiences.
+Some sections provide more general or introductory content, while others provide detailed technical information targetted at implementors.
+The table below provides a listing of the key sections of the IG in the rough order that they should be read.

 | Section | Sub-section | Description | Audience |
 | --------| ----------- | --------- | ---------|